| Case

 the proportion of the business attributable to leads from the Internet,

 from around seven per cent in 1997, to over 80 percent today.
+Marketing on the Internet follows a different set of rules to the

 traditional concepts of advertising and publicity.
 “You cannot